 If the Company determines that it is not technically feasible to convert the information or communications or that the technology to convert the information or communications is not readily available, we shall, upon request, provide the person that requires the information with an explanation as to why the information or communications are not convertible; and a summary of the not convertible information or communications.

-The Company has a process in place for receiving and responding to feedback and will ensure that those processes are provided in accessible formats and with communication supports upon request.
+The Company has a process in place, as set out in the Acceptable Customer Service Policy, for receiving and responding to feedback and will ensure that those processes are provided in accessible formats and with communication supports upon request.
 We will notify the public about the availability of accessible formats and communication supports.